-Odisha has successfully organised the 22nd Asian Athletics Championship, 2017 in Bhubaneswar.
-This is only the third time that such an international sports event was organised in India.
-What transpired behind and how Sports Department acted together for this event?
+Odisha has successfully organised the 22nd Asian Athletics Championship 2017 in Bhubaneswar.
+This is only the 3rd time that such an international sports event organised in India.
+But Bhubaneswar has taken up a 90-day challenge to organise it.
+Please share what transpired behind and how Sports Department acted together for this event?

-The successful hosting of the 22nd Asian Athletics Championships has signalled Odisha’s emergence as a strong force in the ‘Global Sports Arena’.
-When (Ranchi) Jharkhand, which was to host the event earlier, pulled out in the last minute, Athletics Federation of India (AFI) was in deep trouble and the country’s pride was at stake.
-It was at this crucial juncture Odisha took up the challenge to roll out the red carpet to host the Championship.
+The successful hosting of the 22nd Asian Athletics Championships has signaled Odisha’s emergence as a strong force in the ‘Global Sports Arena’.
+When (Ranchi) Jharkhand which was to host the event earlier, pulled out in the last minute, Athletics Federation of India (AFI) was in deep trouble and the country’s pride was at stake.
+It was at this crucial juncture that Odisha took up the challenge to roll out the red carpet to host the Championship.

-The 90 day challenge which Odisha took up and successfully executed led to the complete facelift of the Stadium converting it to world class infrastructure.
-The completion of two new world class synthetic tracks, state-of-the-art high mast floodlights, 3 lakh sq kms of grass turfing, renovation and refurbishing of the entire stadium as well as decking up the city for the event in a record time, is worth mentioning.
+The 90-day challenge which Odisha took up and successfully executed led to the complete facelift of the Stadium converting it into a world-class sporting facility.
+The completion of two new world-class synthetic tracks, state-ofthe-art high mast floodlights, 3 lakh sq kms of grass turfing, renovation and refurbishing of the entire stadium as well as decking up the city for the event in a record time, is worth mentioning.
 Creating sports infrastructure in just 90 days and meeting the tough yardsticks of International Association of Athletics Federations (IAAF) was no mean achievement.

-Odisha has added another feather by organising Men’s Hockey World League Final in Bhubaneswar last month.
-What are the other future events Odisha is going to organize in coming days?
+Odisha has added another feather by organising Men’s Hockey World League Final in Bhubaneswar last December.
+What are the other future events Odisha is going to organise in the coming days?

-Bhubaneswar is all set to see much more Football matches as Jamshedpur FC will host Bengaluru FC as part of Indian Super League at Kalinga Stadium this February.
+Bhubaneswar is also set to see top class Football action, as Jamshedpur FC will play Bengaluru FC as part of Indian Super League at Kalinga Stadium this February.

-The Chief Minster had announced that Bhubaneswar will be developed as a sports city with best of the infra facilities.
-Major stadiums in different cities will also be built.
-What are the plans actually?
+The Chief Minister had announced that Bhubaneswar will be developed as a sports city with best of the infra facilities.
+Major stadiums in different cities will be also built.
+What are the plans?